-Hopia is a popular Filipino bean-filled moon cake-like pastry that has Chinese origins.
-It was originally introduced by Fujianese immigrants in the early 1900s in urban centres of the Philippines.
+Hopia is a popular Filipino bean-filled mooncake-like pastry that has Chinese origins.
+It was originally introduced by Fujianese immigrants in urban centers in the Philippines in the early 1900s.

 In Hokkian, a dialect spoken in Southern Fujian and Taiwan, the word hopia means “good pastry”.
-It is also popular in Indonesia which is widely known as bakpia pathok, named after a suburb of Yogyakarta which specialises in the pastry.
+It is also popular in Indonesia and is widely known as bakpia pathok, which is named after a suburb of Yogyakarta that specializes in pastry.

-Traditionally, hopia is filled with mung bean paste (munggo) but nowadays, there are many variations when it comes to the filling just like pineapple, cheese, chocolates and custard.
-In this recipe, I used the sweet ube halaya or purple yam jam filling which gives a unique, vivid violet colour and sweet taste.
+Traditionally, hopia is filled with mung bean paste (munggo), but nowadays, there are many variations when it comes to the filling, such as pineapple, cheese, chocolate, and custard.
+In this recipe, I used the sweet ube halaya or purple yam jam filling, which gives a unique, vivid violet color and sweet taste.

-Ube hopia was first introduced in the 1980s by Gerry Chua of Eng Bee Tin, a Chinese Filipino deli chain in the Binondo district of Manila, Philippines which is known for their mixed Chinese and Filipino culinary traditions.
-This delicious pastry becomes a relatively inexpensive and delicious treat, gift or souvenir for families, friends and relatives all year round.
+Ube hopia was first introduced in the 1980s by Gerry Chua of Eng Bee Tin, a Chinese Filipino deli chain in Manila, Philippines, which is known for its mixed Chinese and Filipino culinary traditions.
+It becomes a relatively inexpensive and delicious treat, gift, or souvenir for families, friends, and relatives all year round.

-Learn how to make this easy dessert or snack recipe right at the comfort of your home because homemade pastries made with love are still the best!
+Learn how to make this easy dessert or snack recipe right in the comfort of your home because homemade pastries made with love are still the best!

 Tips and Procedures:

-- Feel free to use other fillings of your choice just like mung bean paste, pineapple and even durian.
+- Feel free to use other fillings of your choice just as mung bean paste, pineapple, and even durian.

 - To save time, you may use the ready-made Ube (Purple Yam) Jam for the filling.